What we do

 The focus of this theme is to use mathematical and statistical models to better understand the natural history and epidemiology of tuberculosis (TB), and to improve the contribution of TB modelling to policy decisions and implementation.

 Apart from publishing in the field of TB, the group is actively contributing to key policy decisions and implementation work.
-Recent work includes supporting the process of setting the WHO post-2015 targets for TB control and the post-2015 Research Agenda, and co-coordinating the development of a new country-level TB modelling tool for use by countries to support TB control planning and resource estimation.
+Recent work includes the development of a WHO policy brief on TB vaccines, important changes to our understanding of TB natural history, setting the WHO post-2015 targets for TB control, and co-coordinating the development of new TB modelling tools for use by stakeholders including National TB Programmes, the Global Fund and the Stop TB Partnership, to support TB planning and resource estimation.

 The group also hosts the Secretariat of the TB Modelling and Analysis Consortium, a global collaboration aimed to improve the contribution of TB modelling to policy decisions and implementation.

-Members of the theme meet on a weekly basis, Tuesdays 16:00-17:00, and all interested are welcome to attend (contact the theme coordinator for location).
+Members of the theme meet on a weekly basis, Tuesdays 15:00-16:00, and all who are interested are welcome to attend (contact the theme coordinator for the location).

 Contact